dallasrowling/dallasrowling/README.md

 ### Hi there 👋

-My name is Dallas and I'm a full-stack developer who specializes in various programming languages including JavaScript, React, Node.js.
+My name is Dallas and I'm a full-stack developer who specializes in various programming languages including JavaScript, React, Node.js and PHP to name a few.

 ### Specialities